-The DL algorithm can produce a minimum FVS.
+The DLL algorithm can produce a minimum FVS.
 The proof of this property relies on the following elementary lemma regarding the structure of \emph{minimal} feedback vertex sets, which we state here for completeness.

 \begin{lem}[Criticality of minimal FVS] If $S^\ast$ is a minimal feedback vertex set (with respect to inclusion), then for every $v\in S^\ast$, the digraph $D-(S^\ast\setminus\{v\})$ contains a directed cycle that passes through $v$. \end{lem}